RiskQuantDotCom/RiskQuantWebsite/content/pages/custom-page-1.md

     backgroundColorCustom: ''
   headings:
     heading: '"How is the work you do, and the budget you spend making a difference?"'
-    subHeading: Imagine being blind-sided by the Board, the CEO, or your boss with a question like this.
+    subHeading: Imagine being blind-sided by the Board, the CEO, or your CFO with a question like this.
   image:
-    image: "images/man3.jpg"
+    image: "images/man2.jpg"
     overlap: false
     border: false
     borderRadius: true